limited-effort/snfoil-searcher/README.md

 ### Quickstart

-Here is a quick example of how you would use the a SnFoil Searcher with active record.
+Here is a quick example of how you would use a SnFoil Searcher with Active Record.

 ```ruby
 # lib/searchers/people_searcher